alexanderbergman7/cnn-factorization/README.md

 # cnn-factorization

 This repository contains the code that was used to generate the results described in the EE367 final report, Factorized Convolution Kernels in Image Processing.
-This README describes the usage of the files, an a sample pipeline that can be run in order to use a model for denoising and profile a model.
+This README describes the usage of the files, and some sample commands that can be run in order to use a model for denoising and profile a model and train a model.

 ## TO RUN THE EXAMPLE CODE: <br/>
 To run the profiling method on a pre-existing model, first set the size of input to be evaluated.
 The default values in constants.py are BatchSize=40, IMAGE_SIZE = [320, 480], corresponding to an input to the model of dimensions [BatchSize, 1, IMAGE_SIZE].
 Then, run the profiling command: